Generally, What is Dynamic Pricing?

 There are both pros and cons to the Dynamic pricing method.
 The pros include achieving a better market overview by getting to know your customers and determining a pattern of pricing they are willing to pay, seeing an increase in revenue after finding the right pricing approach, and having more control over your pricing plan by adjusting your prices based on the current market and competition.

-The cons include a risk of customer loss due to the constant shift in prices, a risk of starting a price war if competitors reduce their prices frequently, monitoring the market regularly can be very time-consuming, and the method tends to encounter a lot of errors with technology and false market data which leads to profit loss.
+The cons include a risk of customer loss due to the constant shift in prices, a risk of starting a price war if competitors reduce their prices frequently, monitoring the market regularly, can be very time-consuming, and the method tends to encounter a lot of errors with technology and false market data which leads to profit loss.

-Advantages/Disadvantages to Applying Dynamic Pricing in Freight
+Advantages/Disadvantages of Applying Dynamic Pricing in Freight

 - Revenue optimization